dialectlabs/sdk/README.md

 ### Messaging

 All messaging, user to user or dapp to user, is powered by the same Dialect messaging protocol, which supports both on and off chain messaging.
+With the messaging SDK you can:

-- Vewing all message threads
+- view all message threads
-- Creating & deleting threads
+- create & delete threads, &
-- Sending & receiving messages within threads
+- send & receive messages within threads.

 ### Dapp Notifications & Subscriptions